- 1 week pregnant

 - Physical development: By now, your baby is fully developed in the womb, with all its vital organs developed enough for her to be ready for life after delivery.
 It continues to grow, though — its eyebrows, eyelashes, and hair are growing, and so are her finger and toenails!

 - Fetal activity: Your baby’s big size at this stage means she takes up a lot more space in the uterus, so there is a change in the type of physical activity that you will feel.
 There may not be enough room left to do the furious kicks and flutters that you’d got used to.
-However, you will still some kicks and especially larger movements in the belly, for example when she turns over.
+However, you will still feel some kicks and especially larger movements in the belly, for example when she turns over.

 - Hormonal changes: Interestingly, your baby’s endocrine system, which produces hormones, is now gearing up to release hormones that play an important role in triggering labor.
 Recent research says that as your baby develops to full term, two proteins found in the baby’s lungs, activate genes that lead to the inducing of labor.